nfstream/nfstream/README.md

     print(flow.udps.packet_with_custom_size)
 ```

-### Run your Machine Learning models
+### Machine Learning models training and deployment

-In the following, we want to run a classification of flows application category based on a trained machine learning
+In the example following, we demonstrate a simplistic machine learning approach training and deployment.
-model than takes as features bidirectional_packets and bidirectional_bytes of a flow and predict if traffic category is
+We suppose that we want to run a classification of Social Network category flows based on bidirectional_packets and
-SocialNetwork or not.
-In the following example, we decide to predict only at flow expiration stage.
+bidirectional_bytes as features.
+For the sake of brevity, we decide to predict only at flow expiration stage.

-#### Training your model
+#### Training the model

 ```python
 from nfstream import NFPlugin, NFStreamer